zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

 ## **Task 3**: Create the Data flow

-  To create a data flow, first you need to create a project in Data Integration.
+  To create a data flow, first, you need to create a project in Data Integration.
 To create a project and a data flow:

 1. On your workspace **Home** page, click **Projects**.
 You can also click **Open** tab (plus icon) in the tab bar and select **Projects**.